turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 <section class="checks-for-understanding">

 ### Exit Ticket
+How do we destructuring an object?
-What is a way of destructuring an object?
+How do we destructuring an object?
+How do we use spread operator?
 </section>

 ## Additional Resources